Coaching through a neuro-inclusive lens: a space to think, lead, and grow

 Coaching is more than a conversation

-"This is the first time I’ve ever felt I didn’t need to mask.
+Another coachee with Autism said: "This is the first time I’ve ever felt I didn’t need to mask.
 Coaching has given me a way to ask for what I need, and to be asked what I need too."
+Although coaching can support individuals in developing their self-awareness and personal strategies – it is only half of the equation.
+At West Midlands Employers we also offer Neuro-Inclusion workshop sessions to increase awareness and understanding amongst team members and the wider organisation.

 Matching with the right coach matters